KCblama19/Advanced-CSS-and-Sass--Natours-Practice/README.md

 ### This is a practice from [Udemy Advanced Css Course](https://www.udemy.com/advanced-css-and-sass/?couponCode=GITHUB4)

-In this ** repository ** I'm going to have various Files/Projects set up:
+In this **Repository** I'm going to have the various Files/Projects set up:
 -Natours
 -Nexter
 -Trillo